Probabilistic Variational Contrastive Learning: Experiments

 \subsection{Classification}

-For classification, we use the posterior mean $\boldsymbol{\mu}_{\mathbf{x}}$ as the embedding and train a linear classifier.\footnote{In Appendix~\ref{app:DistNCE}, we present additional results exploring various VSimCLR design choices.}

-Table~\ref{tab:classification} reports Top-1 and Top-5 accuracies on CIFAR-10, CIFAR-100, Tiny-ImageNet, STL-10, and Caltech-256.
-VSimCLR outperforms SimCLR on CIFAR-10 ($78.42\to81.48$) and CIFAR-100 ($49.56\to54.58$) in Top-1 accuracy, with similar gains in Top-5.
+For classification, we use the posterior mean $\boldsymbol{\mu}_{\mathbf{x}}$ as the embedding and train a linear classifier.\footnote{In Appendix~\ref{app:DistNCE}, we present additional results exploring various VSimCLR design choices.} Table~\ref{tab:classification} reports Top-1 and Top-5 accuracies on CIFAR-10, CIFAR-100, Tiny-ImageNet, STL-10, and Caltech-256.
+VSimCLR outperforms SimCLR on CIFAR-10 and CIFAR-100 in Top-1 accuracy, with similar gains in Top-5.
 On Caltech-256, VSimCLR also improves Top-1 accuracy substantially.
 Performance on Tiny-ImageNet and STL-10 remains comparable, with slight decreases (within experimental variance) likely due to the KL regularizer.

-SupCon provides strong supervised baselines, and VSupCon further improves Top-1 accuracy on CIFAR-10 ($93.60\to93.85$) and CIFAR-100 ($70.79\to71.66$).
+SupCon provides supervised baselines, and VSupCon further improves Top-1 accuracy on CIFAR-10 and CIFAR-100.
 Modest declines on Tiny-ImageNet, STL-10, and Caltech-256 reflect the trade-off of adding the KL term on datasets with higher complexity or fewer samples.
+We hypothesize that the drop in VSupCon arises from two factors: (i) VSimCLR’s objective coincides with the VCL objective in~\eqref{eq:VCL_obj}, whereas VSupCon’s does not, creating a mismatch that may hinder proper ELBO maximization; and (ii) SupCon directly optimizes embeddings for classification, so an added KL term can conflict with that objective.
+We further study the effect of the KL regularizer in Appendix~\ref{app:KL_classification}.

-Although VCL is not explicitly designed to boost classification accuracy, both VSimCLR and VSupCon consistently match or exceed their deterministic counterparts.
-This demonstrates that our KL-regularized, distributional embeddings preserve the alignment and uniformity properties, while providing meaningful uncertainty estimates for downstream tasks.
+Although VCL is not designed to boost classification accuracy, VSimCLR consistently match or exceed their deterministic counterparts.
+This demonstrates that probabilistic embeddings preserve the alignment and uniformity~\citep{wang2020understanding}, while yielding meaningful uncertainty~proxy.